chmike/YABE/README.md

         1    len32 blob      : [11001111] [string] [4 byte] [bytes]* : mime typed byte array
         7    array           : [11010xxx] [value]*                   : 0 to 6 value array
         1    array start     : [11010111] [value]*                   : equivalent to [
-        6    object          : [11011xxx] [string, value]*           : 0 to 5 pairs of identifier and value
+        7    object          : [11011xxx] [string, value]*           : 0 to 6 pairs of identifier and value
-        1    end             : [11011110]                            : equivalent to ] or }
         1    object start    : [11011111] [string, value]*           : equivalent to {

 YABE data Signature
 -------------------

 Saved or transmitted YABE encoded data starts with a five byte signature.
-The first four bytes are the ASCII code 'Y', 'A', 'B', 'E' in that order, and the fifth byte is the version number 0 for of the encoding which is currently 0.
-The encoded data byte length is defined by the context.
+The first four bytes are the ASCII code 'Y', 'A', 'B', 'E' in that order, and the fifth byte is the version number of the encoding which is currently 0.
+The encoded data byte length is defined by the context (i.e. file or record size).

 File extension and mime type
 ----------------------------

-A file name with extention .yabe and starting with the ABE tag contains YABE encoded data.
+A file name with extention .yabe and starting with the YABE tag contains YABE encoded data.
 The mime type is "application/yabe" (to be registered).